Coat of arms of New York

-The coat of arms of the state of New York was formally adopted in 1778, and appears as a component of the state's flag and seal.
+The coat of arms of the U.S. state of New York was formally adopted in 1778, and appears as a component of the state's flag and seal.

 The shield displays a masted ship and a sloop on the Hudson River (symbols of inland and foreign commerce), bordered by a grassy shore and a mountain range in the background with the smiling sun rising behind it.
 The unheraldic nature of the Hudson River landscape reveals the modern origin of the design.